- Mon/ Fri/ Sat

 Yamaha TF-1 Digital Mixing Desk - Refurbished

-PLEASE NOTE: Our refurbished Tf-1 model is in superb condition supplied with original box and full Yamaha warranty.
+PLEASE NOTE: Our refurbished Tf-1 model is in superb condition supplied with original box, software and full Yamaha 2 year warranty.

 Yamaha has always made it a mission to stay in touch with the needs of sound engineers worldwide.
 The outcome is evident in the success of the recent CL and QL series digital mixing consoles, and the flagship RIVAGE PM10.
 The key to success has always been in supporting the user's creativity.
 Creativity is most effective when unrestricted, and now Yamaha has created a new digital mixing console that gives the user's intuition even freer rein.
 TouchFlow Operation introduced in the TF series consoles allows the user to respond to the music and artists on stage with unprecedented speed and freedom, taking live sound reinforcement to a new level of refinement.
 With the TouchFlow Operation interface optimized for touch panel control, experienced engineers as well as newcomers to the field will find it easier than ever to achieve the ideal mix.
 Recallable D-PRE preamplifiers support sound quality that will satisfy the most discerning professional ears, while advanced live recording features and seamless operation with high-performance I/O racks give these compact digital mixers capabilities that make them outstanding choices for a wide range of applications.
 Experience the intuitive control and creative freedom that a truly evolved digital console can provide.